jmetzg11/gov_spending/data/README.md

 bottom left click filters to put years 2015-2024 (enter each year manually then press enter, site is lame and it's easier to add like (fiscal year = 2015 OR fiscal year = 2016 OR ...))

 Then click export

+--- update
+click CSV in Complete Dataset.
+API is down because of DOGE